mortara/PS2USB/README.md

 GND          |   GND
 VBus         |   PS/2 Keyboard 5v

+### Configuration

-### I've also attached 4 Pins of the ESP to a DIP Switch block in order to have config options:
+I've also attached 4 Pins of the ESP to a DIP Switch block in order to have config options:

 ESP32 PIN    |   Option
 -------------|----------------
 39           |  Puts the device in OTA only mode
 40           |  Swaps the PS/2 cables pins
-41           |  Deactivates wifi, webserver, ota, webserial
+41           |  Deactivates wifi, webserver, ota, webserial 42           |  currently unused

 The Pins are set to HIGH with internal pullups and the dip switch connects them to GND when set to ON